-I hope you’ll add this spiced banana nut bread to your arsenal.
+I love incorporating different spices into baked goods.
+This spiced pear cobbler recipe is another easy one that is perfect for the fall.
+I hope you’ll add it and this spiced banana nut bread to your arsenal.
 Thanks for reading!

 Classic banana nut bread made with warm spices like cinnamon, clove, and nutmeg